aliyun/terraform-provider-alicloud/website/docs/r/actiontrail.html.markdown

 The following arguments are supported:

-* `name` - (Required,ForceNew) The name of the trail to be created, which must be unique for an account.
+* `name` - (Required, ForceNew) The name of the trail to be created, which must be unique for an account.
 * `event_rw` - (Optional) Indicates whether the event is a read or a write event.
 Valid values: Read, Write, and All.
 Default value: Write.
 * `oss_bucket_name` - (Required) The OSS bucket to which the trail delivers logs.
 Ensure that this is an existing OSS bucket.
 * `role_name` - (Required) The RAM role in ActionTrail permitted by the user.